 Click here to read the full Engineering Report

 - May 2018 – The third group of streets to be repaired as part of the Real.
 Texas.
-Roads. program were approved by Council
+Roads. program was approved by Council.

 - September 2016 – The second group of streets to be repaired as part of the Real.
 Texas.
-Roads. program were approved by Council
+Roads. program was approved by Council.

 - January 2016 – The first group of streets to be repaired as part of the Real.
 Texas.
-Roads. program were approved by Council
+Roads. program was approved by Council.

-- November 2015 – Mesquite voters approve the sale of $125 million dollars to be used for two-lane residential roads that are in poor condition.
+- November 2015 – Mesquite voters approve the sale of $125 million dollars to be used for the repair of two-lane residential roads that are in poor condition.